rohith-kumar53/Active-Directory-Home-Lab/README.md

 source = XmlWinEventLog:Microsoft-Windows-Sysmon/Operational
 ```

-As we created the index as `endpoint`, I mentioned the index as endpoint but if you named it anythign else then change it accordingly.
-Now copy it and paste it in the new `input.conf` file that you created in the above mentioned directory.
+As we created the index as `endpoint`, make sure to adjust the index if you named it something else.
+Now, copy and paste this configuration into the new `input.conf` file you created in the directory mentioned above.

-Configure the SplunkForwarder Service to run as Local System Account.
+Configure the SplunkForwarder Service to run as the Local System Account.

 ![image](https://github.com/user-attachments/assets/cc4427d9-9a77-42a6-999e-8fa6e38aa588)

-Now stop and start the SplunkForwarder Service in the Windows 10 Machine.
+Now, stop and start the SplunkForwarder Service on the Windows 10 Machine.

-### Step 9 ~ Configuring Parrot Machine and Bruteforcing RDP
+### Step 9 ~ Configuring the Parrot Machine and Bruteforcing RDP

-#### Assigning Static Ip Address
+#### Assigning a Static IP Address

 ```
 nmcli connection modify "your_connection_name" ipv4.addresses 192.168.1.100/24